meenadeviimuralikumar/mdmk/content/publication/conference-paper/index.md

 ---
-title: 'Analyzing Collaborative Challenges and Needs of UX Practitioners when Designing with AI/ML'
+title: 'Analyzing Collaborative Challenges and Needs of UX Practitioners when Designing with AI/ML (Just Accepted)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here